 Test your products extensively before launching them on the Amazon marketplace.
 Consider third-party testing as well, especially if your product could cause harm if it is not performing properly.
 Ensure that your product instructions and warranty are clear and easy to understand.

-As an Amazon seller, you can increase the odds of getting your first five reviews quickly by enrolling your product in the Amazon Early Reviewer program.
-Buyers receive a small credit from Amazon after leaving a review.
+You can increase the odds of getting your first five reviews quickly by enrolling in the Amazon Early Reviewer program.
 Amazon vendors can pay to participate in the Amazon Vine program to get reviews from Vine Voices.

 Including an image of your product in a product review request message can help buyers quickly identify your item.
 This type of visual cue increases the likelihood that a customer will take the time to leave a review.
 Keep your message short and simple.
 As always, be sure to follow all Amazon communication guidelines when requesting a product review.